gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 Predictions of y can be obtained by using the estimated coefficients in the regression equation and setting the error term to zero.

 Plugging  in the values of x1t,...,xkt for t=1,...,T returns predictions of yt within the training-sample, referred to as *fitted values*.
+#### Goodness-of-fit
+A common way to summarize how well a linear regression model fits the data is via the cofficient of determination or R^2.
+This can be calculated as the square of the correlation between the observed y values and the prediction y values.
+It reflects the proportion of variation in the forecast variables that is accounted for or explained by the regression model.